asapdiscovery/asapdiscovery/docs/installation.md

 This page details how to get started with `asapdiscovery` and how to install it on your system.

-There are three ways to install `asapdiscovery`:
+There are two ways to install `asapdiscovery`:

 1. From conda-forge (recommended)
-2. Use the provided Docker image
-3. Developer installation from source
+2. Developer installation from source

 Installation from conda-forge
 ----------------------------